djmolloy57/test18thAprProjBook/README.md

   * /get_history - History Book listing page

 Test - Add Book
-All Fields on the Add Book form are required and form will not submit the form information untill all the field are completed and the field input is the correct format.
+All Fields on the Add Book form are required and form will not submit the form information until all the field are completed and the field input is the correct format.
 Example:
-The Book Summary field has a mininmum length and user will receive a prompt if the input is less than the length.
+* The Book Summary field has a mininmum length and user will receive a prompt if the input is less than the length.
-The Book Cover requires the input type to be a url and will prompt user if input is anything other than a url.
+* The Book Cover requires the input type to be a url and will prompt user if input is anything other than a url.
-The Book Category dropdown needs to be selected and will prompt user if no category is selected.
+* The Book Category dropdown needs to be selected and will prompt user if no category is selected.

 Manual Testing